SatelliteShorelines/CoastSeg/docs/getting-started.md

 - Open 'git bash' (use this in the search bar on windows) and open the app.

-- Here is an example below where I have installed CoastSeg in a folder called 'projects'.
+- Here is an example below where I have installed CoastSeg in a folder called 'projects', but you can install it wherever you'd like just make sure to remember the location.

 - After the download finishes close git bash.